 Characters

-Characters in Rust are represented by the char type and use single quotes.
-Rust’s char is a 4-byte Unicode scalar value, which allows it to represent a wide range of characters.
+The char type represents characters in Rust and uses single quotes.
+Rust’s char is a 4-byte Unicode scalar value, which allows it to describe a wide range of characters.

 fn main() {